deceasedvector/portfolio/docs/writing-samples/tutorial.md

 ## 2. Declare a variable for the Node details

-Declare a variable that calls the `ITreeService` `GetNodeDetail(NodeId, TreeType)` method to get the upline and Leg details for the Associate (Node).
+Declare a variable that calls the `ITreeService` `GetNodeDetail(NodeId, TreeType)` method to get the up-line and Leg details for the Associate (Node).

 === "C#"